vrsutd/Getting-Started-With-VRTK/README.md

 # Getting Started With VRTK For VR Development

-We started off by creating a new unity project.
+<span style="display:block;text-align:center">We started off by creating a new unity project.
 I am using [Unity Hub](https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe) to do this but it works in the normal unity launcher as well.
 I suggest using Unity 2018.2.6f1 (Latest Version at the time of writing this).

 ![Getting Started](guide-assets/images/GettingStarted.PNG)